symfony/symfony-docs/templating/twig_extension.rst

         }
     }

-If you're using the default ``services.yaml`` configuration, this will already work!
+If you are using the default ``services.yaml`` configuration, this will already work!
 Otherwise, :ref:`create a service <service-container-creating-service>` for this class and :doc:`tag your service </service_container/tags>` with ``twig.runtime``.